 Their first album release, Abduction, immediately established the extra-terrestrial/U.F.O. obsession which is a running motif in their samples, track and album titles, and release artwork.
 The band's name is taken from a sample (as found on the track Eat Static) from Star Trek II: The Wrath of Khan.

-On 6 February 2008, Merv announced on the Eat Static website that Joie was leaving as “he has had enough of all the travelling and being away from home and family”.
-According to Merv, Joie had “just [been] to one party too many”.
+On 6 February 2008, Merv announced on the Eat Static website that Joie was leaving as "he has had enough of all the travelling and being away from home and family".
+According to Merv, Joie had "just to one party too many".
 However, Merv stated that he would continue to perform and produce under the Eat Static name as a solo project.
 He also hinted that there would be more scope for collaborations in the future.

 Although most often associated with the psychedelic trance genre, the band actually span almost all forms of dance music, including drum and bass, (acid) techno, trance, hard tek, prog house, IDM, ambient and breakbeat.
 As such they are well-compared to other hard-to-categorise children of the British rave scene, like The Prodigy, Underworld, Orbital, Aphex Twin and Leftfield.